paulross/skiplist/docs/source/introduction.rst

 Python
 --------------------------------------

-This SkipList supports Python 2.7 and 3.6, 3.7, 3.8, 3.9 (and, probably, some earlier Python 3 versions).
+This SkipList version supports Python 3.6, 3.7, 3.8, 3.9 (and, probably, some earlier Python 3 versions).
+Earlier versions supported Python 2.7, this version might still do that.

 .. code-block:: sh